January 1, 2020

 official Board of Directors.

-The Wildfire Map was first launched using intial wildfire
+The Wildfire Map was first launched using initial wildfire

 data from one local interagency dispatch center.